kahunacohen/real-world-fp/README.md

 ```

 There's more to function composition than this, but these are the basics.
 It allows you to write small, focused functions
 to build larger functions.
 Note that `exclaim` and `upper` are pure functions.
-That is one of the reasons purity is so important.
-Without it, composition is impossible.
+For every input they output the *same* value regardless of the context outside the functions' scope.
+This is what makes composition possible.

 ## Challenges of Integrating into Existing Code Bases